AhmedAnsari/Tensorflow-Hacks/README.md

 # usage:
 import immutable_scatter from scatter_for_immutable_tensor.py
-just invoke immutable_scatter(args) instead of usual tensorflow's scatter_nd(args) in your code. all arguments are same as scatter_nd(args) provided by tensorflow
+Just invoke immutable_scatter(args) instead of usual tensorflow's scatter_nd(args) in your code.
+All arguments are same as scatter_nd(args) provided by tensorflow

-#examples with usage
+# examples with usage
 # example 1

 import numpy as np